Frank-the-dog/lattice_bands_2.0/README.md

 It plots the primative unit cells, Brillouin zone, energy bands, and density of states for any of the 14 Bravais lattices.

+lattice_bands.py is the main program. (the one to run)

 The abstract from the acompanying thesis:

 Density functional theory (DFT) is one of the most common methods for calculating the electron states in crystal lattices.
 It is a good balance of